aajanki/spacy-fi/README.md

     print(f'{t.lemma_}\t{t.pos_}')
 ```

-### Notes about the NER model
+### What about named entity recognizer (NER)?

-* The model is trained on a very specific domain (technology news) and its out-of-domain generalization is quite poor.
-* Distributing the NER model might not be possible because the training data license (CC BY-ND-NC) is incompatible with the lemmatizer license (GPL).
+An earlier version of this script optinally trained a NER model, but
+the current version does not.
+Mostly because the model was never very
+good and the training data potentially has licensing issues.

 ### Packaging and publishing